JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_diag_surf_atmn.rst

 * :code:`LDIAG_GRID` : flag for mean grid diagnostics

-* :code:`LT2MMW` : gAlternative weighting of grid average T2M giving more weight to the land tile.
+* :code:`LT2MMW` : alternative weighting of grid average T2M giving more weight to the land tile.

 * :code:`LDIAG_MIP` : flag to perform intercomparison of land surface model diagnostics as required by several MIP (such as CMIP, SnowMIP, GCP, GSWP, etc.).
-These diag are only implemented for general surf_atm diags, seaflux, Flake and ISBA.
-Note that when this key is activated, the following namelist are not used: NAM_DIAG_SURF_ATMn, NAM_DIAG_SURFn, NAM_DIAG_ISBAn.
+These diag are only implemented for general surf atm diags, seaflux, Flake and ISBA.